 At a minimum, let the salad sit for 10 minutes before serving it.
 If possible, let it sit 30 minutes to an hour as the flavors only infuse from there.
 Make sure to give it a stir before serving.

-Top your cauliflower tabbouleh salad with roasted salmon, grilled chicken, or even air fryer steak bits for a punch of protein and to make it a complete meal.
+Top your cauliflower tabbouleh salad with roasted salmon like my Mediterranean Salmon, grilled Middle Eastern Chicken, or even air fryer steak bits for a punch of protein and to make it a complete meal.
 Perfect for a light dinner or tasty lunch.

 Other Salad Recipes